Honeybourne railway station: Services

+Future plans

 The track to the east remains as a link to the large ex-Ministry of Defence depot at Long Marston.
 The Stratford on Avon and Broadway Railway Society aimed to adopt this stretch as a heritage railway and restore the line to Stratford.
 The society has since been dissolved, however, leaving any heritage connection to be made by the Gloucestershire Warwickshire Railway.

 The Shakespeare Line Promotion Group is promoting a scheme to reinstate the 9 mi "missing Link" between Honeybourne and Stratford.
 Called the "Avon Rail Link", the scheme (supported as a freight diversionary route by DB Schenker) would make Stratford-upon-Avon railway station a through station once again with improved connections to the Cotswolds and the South.
 The scheme faces local opposition.
 There is, however, a good business case for Stratford-Cotswolds link.

-Passenger services at Honeybourne are operated by Great Western Railway.
+In 2017, Warwickshire County Council commissioned a study into reopening the line.
+An expected 5,900 new homes in the Long Marston area could mean the rebuilding of a new parkway station there.